RYRY1002/NewProjectTemplate-old/README.md

 * `SunMoon_Rotations`
   - Contains rotation values for the Sun and Moon
   - Used in `DayOff-NightOn_LightFunction`
+* `GlobalRainValues`
+  - Contains values used in rain functions

 ### Textures
 Textures can be located in `Game/Materials/Textures`.

 * `DirtMask` folder
   - Contains Lens Dirt textures
+* `LensFlares`
+  - Contains a bunch of lens flares that you might want to use
 * `Moon` folder
   - Contains Moon texture
 * `Placeholders` folder
   - Contains placeholder textures
-  - Used in all master materials
+  - Used in all materials

 ### Post Process Materials
 Post Process Materials can be located in `Game/Materials/PostProcess`